-To help you decide which would be more beneficial, use our benefit calculator to project your pension using the “vested retirement” choice, or you can contact our Call Center to request a benefit projection.
-This is especially helpful if you have an outstanding loan balance, because you will receive a projection and the amount your benefit would be reduced if you choose not to pay off the balance.
+To help you decide which would be more beneficial, visit our website and use our benefit calculator to project your pension using the “vested retirement” choice.
+You can also contact our Call Center to request a benefit projection.

-If you choose to withdraw, or you have less than five years of service and do not qualify for a retirement benefit, you should file the Withdrawal Application (RS5014) no earlier than 15 days after you leave public employment.
+If you choose to withdraw your membership, or you do not qualify for a retirement benefit, you should file the Withdrawal Application (RS5014) no earlier than 15 days after you leave public employment.

 Once you have ten or more years of credited service, you cannot withdraw from the Retirement System.